 - Good for mild to moderate hearing loss;

 - Easy to use for telephone conversations.

-CIC hearing aids do require regular cleaning due to the possibility of wax buildup, and require more dexterity to insert than the BTE hearing aids.
+CIC hearing aids do require regular cleaning due to the possibility of wax buildup, furthermore, this can lead to more service visits.

 ITE: In-the-Ear Hearing Aids

 In-the-ear hearing aids, also called full shell hearing aids, are devices that partially-to-fully fill the outer ear.
 Because they fill the ear, they’re typically custom-molded, and you can select the features that are important to you.
 ITE hearing aids are:

 - Easy to handle and insert;

 - Powered by larger batteries that last longer;